eXsoR65/eXsoR65/README.md

 ## Hi, I'm Xavier - aka eXsoR 👋

-#### I'm a System Administrator and a technology enthusiast
+#### I'm a System Administrator and a Technology Enthusiast

-- I ❤️ to contribute to Open Source projects and document the work I done.
+- I ❤️ to contribute to Open Source projects and document the work I've done.

 #### Tools and Technologies I use
 <p>